songford/songford/README.md

 ### Hi there 👋

+Experienced DevOps Engineer/SRE with a demonstrated history of working in cloud settings.
+Skilled in CI/CD (Jenkins), Kubernetes/Istio, AWS, Terraform, Linux/Network Administration.
+CKA.
+SLI/SLO, Monitoring/Alerting.
+Can code in Java/Go.

+I’m currently learning OPA.
+It's quite fascinating.
+Yet to find a rule that you CAN'T define with it.

+Fun fact:
+I know how to fly an A320!
+Never tried that in real life though.
 <!--
 **songford/songford** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.